Albert Watson II: Military career

-Watson graduated from the United States Army Field Artillery School as part of the 1934–1935 class.
+Watson graduated from the United States Military Academy at West Point in 1930, and from the United States Army Field Artillery School as part of the 1934–1935 class.
 Watson both graduated from and served as a member of the faculty at the United States Army War College.
 At the college he taught strategy, tactics, and geopolitics.

 Watson participated in Operations Reckless and Persecution, the Battle of Leyte, and the Battle of Okinawa during World War II.
 He served mainly with the Tenth Army in New Guinea.
 Afterward he served as the Director of Personnel Plans in the Office of Deputy Chief of Staff for Personnel.
 He also fought in the Korean War.

 Watson commanded the United States Third Army from 1963 to 1964.
-He also commanded two infantry divisions stationed in West Germany, including the 24th Infantry Regiment.
+He also commanded two infantry divisions stationed in West Germany, including the 24th Infantry Division.
 Upon retiring he had reached the rank of lieutenant general.

 Commandant of Berlin

 Watson was Commandant of Berlin as a major general from May 5, 1961, to January 2, 1963.
 In this position he fulfilled many roles, reporting to Ambassador Walter C. Dowling in a diplomatic role, General Lauris Norstad in a military role, and communicated directly to the United States Department of State through United States mission head E. Allan Lightner Jr. He received his first Army Distinguished Service Medal during his years as commandant.

 Construction of the Berlin Wall began during his tenure as commandant.
 In a show of defiance regarding a portion of the Wall set up there, Watson was ordered to set up a military presence in the Steinstücken enclave and sent continuing helicopter flights to the contested area.
 Tank showdowns would also take place in the wall's early years.

 A small diplomatic incident occurred when Watson cancelled an appointment with the Soviet Commandant of East Berlin, Soloviev.
 East German border guards, whose authority the United States did not recognize, denied access to his two aides and his interpreter after they did not show papers at the border despite being in an official army car and the American insistence that only Soviet officials could demand that American military show identification; this prompted Watson to turn around and send protest to the Soviets instead of meeting with them.
 Ironically, the meeting had in part been called to discuss the barring of an American official's entry into East Berlin less than a week earlier.
 Watson responded by blocking Soloviev and his chief political adviser from entering the American sector.
 A second diplomatic crisis occurred when Soviet official P. V. Signaov refused to meet with Watson over the latter's refusal to stop West German youth from throwing stones at East German buses.
 He also dealt with the Peter Fechter incident and the riots that followed Fechters murder.